 Wrap Up

-The Hyperlite Mountain Gear Daybreak Backpack is a daypack made from premium materials from a company known for its expensive packs and shelters.
+The Hyperlite Mountain Gear Daybreak Backpack is a daypack crafted from premium materials by a company renowned for its high-end packs and shelters.

-It’s lightweight, durable, and funcational enough to bring along on a variety of adventures, but at its price point and with features seemingly at odds with one another – not to mention the single size – I’m not entirely sure whether it’s a compelling choice for many would-be users out there.
+It’s lightweight, durable, and functional enough to bring along on a variety of adventures.
+However, at its price point and with features seemingly at odds with one another, not to mention the single size, I’m not entirely sure whether it’s a compelling choice for many potential users.

 Do you have questions, comments, or personal experience with the Daybreak?
 Leave a comment below or get in touch, and let me know!